Biden and Trump clinch nominations, heading to another general election rematch | KRDO

 (CNN) — Donald Trump has clinched the Republican nomination for president, CNN projects, setting up a rematch with Joe Biden, the incumbent president who secured the Democratic nomination earlier Tuesday night.

-Biden and Trump will win their parties’ presidential primaries in Georgia, Mississippi and Washington, CNN projects.
-Also Tuesday, Hawaii Republicans are holding caucuses, while voting wraps up in the primary for Democrats Abroad, the official arm of the Democratic Party for Americans living overseas.
+Biden and Trump will win their parties’ presidential primaries in Georgia, Mississippi and Washington, while Trump will also win the Republican caucuses in Hawaii, CNN projects.
+Voting wrapped up in the primary for Democrats Abroad, the official arm of the Democratic Party for Americans living overseas.
 Biden is the projected winner of the Democratic primary in the US territory of the Northern Mariana Islands, held earlier Tuesday.

+In a post to the social media platform X, Biden celebrated his status as his party’s presumptive nominee, calling it “a time of choosing” in a new campaign video.

+“Today’s a day, a call to action,” Biden says in a voiceover.
+“With your voice, with your power, with your vote – come November, we will vote in record numbers, and can do it, we have the power to do it.
+Are you ready?
+Are you ready to defend democracy?
+Are you ready to protect our freedom?
+Are you ready to win this election?”

 The shorter slate of elections follows last week’s Super Tuesday, when Biden and Trump dominated across the map, putting both on the cusp of winning a majority of the delegates needed to be crowned their parties’ presumptive nominees.
 Their rematch – long anticipated, but hardly clamored for – is broadly expected to mirror the 2020 campaign, though Trump will run this time under the specter of 91 felony charges related to allegations that he plotted to overturn his 2020 election defeat; played a lead role in the January 6, 2021, insurrection at the US Capitol; illegally took classified documents from the White House; and covered up hush money payments to an adult film star ahead of the 2016 election.